ECronin1973/programming-for-data-analytics/README.md

 ---

-## 🏛️ Assignment 02 – Bank Holidays (Part A)
+## 🏛️ Assignment 02 – Bank Holidays

+This repository contains two Python scripts that interact with the UK Government’s public API to retrieve and analyse bank holiday data, with a focus on Northern Ireland.

-### Display All Bank Holidays
+### 📍 Part A: Display All Bank Holidays

-This task involves writing a Python script that connects to the UK Government’s public API to retrieve a list of bank holidays.
-The script focuses on holidays listed under Northern Ireland, although some of these dates may also be shared with other UK regions such as England, Wales, or Scotland.
+This task involves writing a Python script that connects to the UK Government’s bank holidays API and displays all holidays listed under Northern Ireland.
+Some of these dates may also be shared with other UK regions such as England, Wales, or Scotland.

-#### Learning Objectives
+### 🎯 Learning Objectives

-- Interact with a RESTful API using Python and the `requests` library
+- Interact with a RESTful API using Python and the requests library

 - Parse JSON responses and extract structured data

 - Filter and display region-specific information

 - Format terminal output for clarity and readability

-#### Source File
+### 📁 Source File

+This script is located in the `code` directory and is saved as:
 `assignment02-bankholidays.py`

-#### Run the program using Python:
+### ▶️ Run the program from the `code` directory using Python:

 ```python
 python assignment02-bankholidays.py